-In British Columbia, 78 percent of Aboriginal people from First Nation, Métis and Inuit backgrounds are living, studying, and working in urban and off-reserve areas.
+In British Columbia, 78 percent of Indigenous people from First Nation, Métis and Inuit backgrounds are living, studying, and working in urban and off-reserve areas.

-Engaging with the urban Aboriginal population requires special effort, particularly because there is no formal system or entity in place to enable dialogue between urban Aboriginal interests and government.
-Two complementary plans support the prosperity of urban Aboriginal people.
+Engaging with the urban Indigenous population requires special effort, particularly because there is no formal system or entity in place to enable dialogue between urban Indigenous interests and government.
+Two complementary plans support the prosperity of urban indigenous people.

 - Off-Reserve Aboriginal Action Plan (ORAAP)

-A multi-stakeholder, community-driven approach focused on better education and job training, healthier family life, and strengthened cultures and traditions for off-reserve Aboriginal people in B.C.
+A multi-stakeholder, community-driven approach focused on better education and job training, healthier family life, and strengthened cultures and traditions for off-reserve Indigenous people in B.C.

 - Urban Aboriginal Strategy (UAS)

 A community-based Canadian federal government initiative.
-It supports projects that respond to local priorities and advance the UAS national priority areas for Aboriginal people living off-reserve.
+It supports projects that respond to local priorities and advance the UAS national priority areas for Indigenous people living off-reserve.
 These national priorities include

 - Improving life skills